ericdevcire/StripTease/README.md

 # STRIPBUS User Manual

 Welcome to the comprehensive guide for the StripBus module in REAPER.
-This document covers the core concepts, an exhaustive list of all right-click menu options, and the workflow for direct parameter linking and creating smart presets.
+This document covers the core concepts, an exhaustive list of all menu options, and the workflow for direct parameter linking and creating smart presets.